G-255 turns the worlds largest balance sheets into daily tradeable alpha.

 G-255 INDICATORS– In the context of systematic credit and equity, the G-255 refers to a specific group of high volume, liquid U.S. corporate bond issuers often used as a benchmark for market activity.
 It is comprised of the top 96 of the top 100 traded issuer bonds, which can account for roughly 97% OF THE TOP 100 ISSUER VOLUME and a significant majority (over 75%) of total TRACE (Trade Reporting and Compliance Engine) volume.
 Systematic traders use the G-255 as a proxy for broad market health and liquidity.
 Because these issuers are highly liquid, they allow systematic models to execute large trades with lower transaction cost, which is critical for algorithmic strategies.

-Systematic Trading Model Statistics for March
+Systematic Trading Model Statistics for April 16 In $B

 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry’s standard dummy text ever since the 1500s.